Dingyijiang1/PeterJiangDingyi.github.io/_pages/about.md

 # 💬Why I want to apply for AI Ph.D.

 Now I am applying for an AI-related Ph.D.
-My research interests lie within the realm of Artificial Intelligence (AI), such as algorithm, NLP, GAN, AIGC, as well as trustworthy AI.
+My research interests lie within the realm of Artificial Intelligence (AI), such as algorithms, NLP, GAN, AIGC, as well as trustworthy AI.
 I truly believe that as time progresses, people will increasingly embrace the incredible general AI, which has the potential to reshape our world in profound ways.

-With this strong conviction in mind, I feel pursuing a Ph.D. degree is crucial to gain deeper insights into the field.
+With this strong conviction in mind, I feel pursuing a Ph.D. degree is crucial to gaining deeper insights into the field.
 During the doctoral program, I will have the opportunity to engage in in-depth research, contributing to the ever-evolving AI landscape and making meaningful contributions to the field.

 What's more, I have 2 AI-related research experiences and 2 AI-related Internships.
 I am confident that my past experiences in AI-related endeavors and my unwavering motivation will enable me to immerse myself fully in AI research.